 Just browse the Instagram of some Japanese and find several profiles full of pictures of cats.
-In this article we will understand a little of the passion and influence of cats in Japan.
+In this article, we will understand some of the passion and influence of cats in Japan.

-Japanese people love cats because they are cute, clean and easy to keep as a pet.
-Having a pet can be hard work in Japan, as many don't have the time or live in apartments.
+The Japanese love cats because they are cute, clean, and easy to keep as a pet.
+Owning a pet can be hard work in Japan, as many don't have the time or live in apartments.

 For most Japanese, having a dog is out of the question.
-A cat can be much cheaper and easier.
-Unlike dogs, cats clean themselves, walk around the neighborhood alone, do not mind being alone all day and do not bother the owner so much wanting attention while he is at home.
+A cat can come out much cheaper and easier.
+Unlike dogs, cats clean themselves, walk around the neighborhood by themselves, don't mind being alone all day and don't bother the owner so much wanting attention while he's at home.

-Of course, many other historical and cultural things are involved in the Japanese passion for cats.
-Even the kawaii culture gives more prominence to cats than other animals.
+Of course, many other historical and cultural things are involved in the Japanese passion for cats. even the kawaii culture emphasizes cats more than other animals.

 The history of cats in Japan

-Some developed the idea that having a cat in your store or shop would bring good fortune or luck, thus creating the famous symbol of the maneki-neko.
-It is not only today, but since the mid-1800s cats have existed in Japanese works and works of art.
+Some developed the idea that having a cat in your store or trade would bring good fortune or luck, thus creating the famous maneki-neko symbol.
+It's not just in the present day, but since the mid 1800's cats have existed in Japanese works and artwork.

-In the Edo period (1603-1868), Hiroshige Utagawa and Kuniyoshi Utagawa painted cats, and in the Meiji period (1868-1912), the great novelist Soseki Natsume wrote a novel with the name “I Am a Cat ”, which became a famous masterpiece of Japanese literature.
+In the Edo period (1603-1868), Hiroshige Utagawa and Kuniyoshi Utagawa painted cats, and in the Meiji period (1868-1912), the great novelist Soseki Natsume wrote a novel named “I Am a Cat”, which became a famous masterpiece of Japanese literature.

 The importance of the cat in Japan was also related to mice.
-We all know that Japan plants a lot of rice, cats were needed to protect rice from mice.
+We all know that Japan grows a lot of rice, cats were needed to protect rice from mice.

-There are several shrines that worship cats as gods in Japan, nowadays they also have a lot of influence in Japanese culture.
-Places that show traces of the relationship between cats and people are spread across Japan.
+There are several shrines that worship cats as gods in Japan, currently they also exert a lot of influence on Japanese culture.
+Places that show traces of the relationship between cats and people are scattered all over Japan.

 The influence of cats in Japan

-Cats have gained even more fame in Japan due to the influence of the Japanese media.
-In addition to the various works of the past, the rise of Hello Kitty it was one of the great impulses for the Japanese passion for cats.
-In Jinbocho / Tokyo, there is even a library / bookstore specializing in cat-related books called Nyankodo.
+Cats gained even more fame in Japan due to the influence of Japanese media.
+In addition to the various works of the past, the emergence of Hello Kitty was one of the great impulses for the Japanese passion for cats.
+In Jinbocho/Tokyo, there is even a library/bookstore specializing in cat-related books called Nyankodo.

-Another great example of Japanese passion for cats is the neko-café spread across Japan which allows people to play with cats while enjoying coffee.
+Another great example of the Japanese passion for cats is the neko-café spread all over Japan that allows people to play with cats while enjoying a coffee.

-On the internet, already in the 90s cats became famous in magazines, blogs, e-mails and albums on the internet.
-They became main characters of memes, and had great participation in youtube videos and 4chan posts.
+On the internet, in the 90s, cats became famous in magazines, blogs, emails and internet albums.
+They became main characters of memes, and had a large participation in youtube videos and 4chan posts.

-Even today cats are still culturally influential and relevant on the internet, there are dozens of social media pages and videos on media sharing sites like youtube and single single douga.
+Even today cats remain culturally influential and relevant on the internet, there are dozens of social networking pages and videos on media sharing sites like youtube and nico nico douga.

 Japanese Bobtail – miIke

 The Japanese Bobtail or mi-ke [三毛] is a breed of cat originally from Japan.
-Its name represents its unique feature that consists of three [三] different colors in its fur [毛].
+Its name represents its unique feature which consists of three [三] different colors in its fur [毛].

-The miike is one of the few famous breeds of cat in Japan.
-One of its characteristics is its short, curled tail that is very reminiscent of a stump dog.
+The miike is one of the few famous cat breeds in Japan.
+One of its features is its short, curled tail that is very reminiscent of a stump dog.
 He can also be born with different colored eyes.

-The cat is perfect for breeding at home due to its intelligence, temperament and ability to learn things.
-He is calm, faithful, friendly, curious, affectionate and sociable, easily adapting to changes.
+The cat is perfect for raising at home due to its intelligence, temperament and ability to learn things.
+He is quiet, faithful, friendly, curious, affectionate and sociable, adapting easily to change.

 Japan's most famous cats

-In the middle of this story, some cats stood out due to their fame on the internet or in a certain place in Japan.
-We will list below those cats that influenced or represented Japan in some way:
+In the midst of this story, some cats stood out due to their fame on the internet or in a certain place in Japan.
+We will list below these cats that influenced or represented Japan in some way: